Reinforcement Learning for Quantum Network Control with Application-Driven Objectives: Reinforcement Learning Methodology

 We allow $\objrl$ to be a function of multiple expected discounted returns, \ie $J_1, \ldots, J_M$, for $M \in \bb{N}$, so we can represent non-linear quantum utility functions.
 This way, we can capture the tradeoffs between distinct objectives, such as the tradeoff between fidelity and time to generate the entangled states.
 Importantly, the rewards are still accumulated additively within each $J_i$ for $i \in \{1, \ldots, M\}$, preserving the standard structure of the expected discounted return.

 Because each $J$ depends on the distribution of rewards determined by policy parameters $\theta$, $\objrl : \bb{R}^n \to \bb{R}$ is also (implicitly) a function of $\theta$.
 Thus, by performing stochastic gradient ascent on $\objrl$ with respect to $\theta$, we effectively search for a policy that maximizes the corresponding quantum utility function.
+Specifically, we can update the policy parameters via

-Generally, when defining $\objrl$ for a chosen quantum utility function, we require that the gradient $\frac{\partial }{\partial \theta} \objrl(J_1(\theta), J_2(\theta), \ldots)$ exists, and maximizing $\objrl$ is equivalent to maximizing the chosen quantum utility function.
+For conceptual clarity, we present the update rule as stochastic gradient ascent, which is the basis for our approach.
+In practice, we may use this gradient estimate with the Adam optimizer \cite{kingma2015adam}, which speeds up the convergence empirically in many settings.
+Generally, when defining $\objrl$ for a chosen quantum utility function, we require that the gradient $\frac{\partial}{\partial \theta} \objrl(J_1(\theta), J_2(\theta), \ldots)$ exists, and maximizing $\objrl$ is equivalent to maximizing the chosen quantum utility function.

 Once $\objrl$ is defined, we can apply the general approach from Section~\ref{subsec:6a-policy-gradient-method} to perform stochastic gradient ascent.
 Using the chain rule, the gradient of $\objrl$ can be written as